christianBaseme/Small-Package-Delivery-Robot/README.md

 # Small-Package-Delivery-Robot

-Click below for more information https://github.com/christianBaseme/Small-Package-Delivery-Robot/wiki
+Click the link for more information https://github.com/christianBaseme/Small-Package-Delivery-Robot/wiki